 An Update

-This is an apology and an explanation.
+Hello fellow enthusiasts, This is an apology and an explanation.
 Over the past several years I’ve benefited a TON from the open-source community and had lots of fun coming up with my own designs.
 I’ve worked hard to document and share those designs online.
+This pandemic has opened up a couple cool opportunities for me … Read more

 Read more